mtorpey/wooden-ships/2-basic.md

 1. Count the number of hexes to the target by the shortest possible route.
 It may be to either the bow or stern hex, whichever is closest.
 This is the range.
-2. In the gun section of the firing ship\'s \"log\", count the number of guns squares on the broadside firing.
+2. In the gun section of the firing ship\'s "log", count the number of guns squares on the broadside firing.
 Do not include damaged gun squares in this count.
 Also, do not include carronade squares unless the range is two hexes or less.